Esri/geotrigger-editor/README.md

 #### Local Setup

-Clone the repository, `cd` into it, then run `npm install`.
+1. Clone the repository and `cd` into the `geotrigger-editor` directory.
+`.
+Run `npm install`, `git submodule init`, and `git submodule update` to install dependencies.

 #### Working locally

 You'll need an HTTP server to serve files from the root of the repository.
-The `grunt dev` task takes care of building all source files to a temporary `dev` folder, watching local files for changes, and running a local server for you at http://localhost:8080 (see the `Grunt Tasks` section for more information).
+The `grunt dev` task takes care of building all source files to temporary files ignored by git (`src/js/geotrigger-editor.js` and `src/css/geotrigger-editor.css`, watching local files for changes, and running a local server for you at http://localhost:8080 (see the `Grunt Tasks` section for more information).

 #### Testing locally